 - Beef Stew with Root Vegetables (from The Real Food RDs) — This recipe can be made in the slow cooker or Instant Pot.
 Stews freeze well and this is no exception.

 - Whole Chicken in the Instant Pot (from The Real Food RDs) — After removing the meat for use in whatever recipe you’d like, put the bones and “icky bits” back into the Instant Pot to make a batch of bone broth.
 It’s a two-for-one!

 - Instant Pot Lamb Curry (from The Real Food RDs) — Curry is full of warming spices, which is believed to help encourage milk production and soothe the digestive system.

 - Potato Leek Soup (from Nourished Kitchen) — Incredibly comforting and incredibly nutrient dense.
 Like almost all of Jenny’s soup recipes, this relies on bone broth as a base.

 - Kale and Potato Soup w/ Chorizo and Smoked Paprika (from Nourished Kitchen) — Simple, comforting, and full of flavor.

-- Tom Kha Gai (from Nourished Kitchen) — This traditional Thai soup featuring coconut milk, bone broth, and chicken is one of my personal favorites.
+- Tom Kha Gai (from Hot Thai Kitchen) — This traditional Thai soup featuring coconut milk, bone broth, and chicken is one of my personal favorites.
 If you don’t have a good Thai restaurant nearby, make this and savor it postpartum!